 This is when the scholarly output is 'born OA' and available under open access from the moment of publication.
 This is usually in an open access journal where typically copyright remains with the author.
 Many release content under a Creative Commons or similar licence.

 This is when the author decides whether the scholarly output is to be available under open access conditions, normally following payment of a processing fee.
 Authors retain their copyright and generally can archive a copy of the published version in an institutional repository.

-This is the information descripton and item, group of items or other research output.
+This is the information description and item, group of items or other research output.
 It is data about data and is used to describe both physical items and digitial items (files, documents, images, datasets etc.)

 This is the manuscript version of an scholarly output that is submitted to the journal before peer review.